chrispoole70/langchain-tutorials/README.md

 ## Get Started

-- [x] `llm-chain` Chat models and prompts: Build a simple LLM application with prompt templates and chat models.
+- [x] Chat models and prompts ([llm-chain](https://github.com/chrispoole70/langchain-tutorials/tree/main/llm-chain)): Build a simple LLM application with prompt templates and chat models.
-- [x] Semantic search: Build a semantic search engine over a PDF with document loaders, embedding models, and vector stores.
+- [x] Semantic search ([retrievers](https://github.com/chrispoole70/langchain-tutorials/tree/main/retrievers)): Build a semantic search engine over a PDF with document loaders, embedding models, and vector stores.
 - [ ] Classification: Classify text into categories or labels using chat models with structured outputs.
 - [ ] Extraction: Extract structured data from text and other unstructured media using chat models and few-shot examples.